TN ALL Corps

 Through a grant matching program, TN ALL Corps is available to both school districts and community partners.
 Combining funding that is available at the state, district, and community levels, Tennessee can dramatically increase the amount of learning time children have access to—helping to mitigate learning loss and accelerate student achievement.

 TN ALL Corps Model

-There are currently 83 districts across Tennessee that are participating in TN ALL Corps, representing nearly 150,000 students served over the next three years.
+There are currently 87 districts across Tennessee that are participating in TN ALL Corps, representing over 200,000 students served over the next three years.
 Using a research-based model, each participating district has committed to following the TN ALL Corps model composed of:

-Over the next three years, the state’s matching-grant approach for tutoring, in combination with summer programming, will serve nearly 150,000 students, with 50,000 students served in the first year.
+Over the next three years, the state’s matching-grant approach for tutoring, in combination with summer programming, will serve over 200,000 students, with 50,000 students served in the first year.
 This will provide 250-500 additional hours of academic instruction each, in the next three years and four summers.
 The total investment in tutoring between the state and LEA matching grants is projected to be over $200 million.

 Information for Districts and Tutors

 Tutors have access to a 5-module training course for aspiring and alternative educators to learn more about tutoring and to succeed as a tutor.
 Throughout the 5-module course, aspiring and alternative educators will learn everything from the basics of tutoring to academic best practices.